zamaudio/idris2-rtlsdr/README.md

-RtlSdr is an idris package that provides low level bindings to rtlsdr high level RTLSDR effects.
+RtlSdr is an Idris2 package that provides low level bindings to rtlsdr high level RTLSDR effects.

 # Req